bhuga/bhuga.net/blog_posts/xhr-uploading-directly-to-s3-with-a-ruby-backend.md

 :format_id: 4
 :format: Markdown
 :slug: xhr-uploading-directly-to-s3-with-a-ruby-backend
+:skip: true
 ---

+## GUYS I KNOW THIS IS OBSOLETE STOP POSTING COMMENTS

+Go rock the CORS stuff.
+Keep googling.

+For the historic record:

 I just spent a couple of days on a journey of discovery regarding uploading files directly to S3.
 It's pretty straightforward unless you don't want to